makerdao/community/governance/polls/Onboard USDC to SparkLend Ethereum and Activate USD eMode for USDC and sDAI Markets.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**

-* Phoenix Labs will prepare a Spark spell to onboard USDC to SparkLend Ethereum and activate USD eMode, with the specified parameters.
+* Phoenix Labs will prepare a Spark spell to onboard USDC to SparkLend Ethereum and activate USD eMode for USDC and sDAI markets, with the specified parameters.
 * An upcoming Executive Vote will include a proposal to execute the Spark spell.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.